schlagenhauf/ece_talk_2024/slides.md

 ### Random advice

 * Trust your team
+* Your idea is not as valuable as you think
 * You will need senior people
 * Work on your social skills
 * Implement a personal task system (e.g. GTD)